hfantin/simple-rest-mock/README.md

 > chmod +x srm && ./srm
 -  windows
 > srm.exe

+Obs.: at first, use the **WRITE_FILE=true** to record the responses in .files/ folder, then change it to false and restart the server when it is done.

 ### Errors
 - If you are receiving the message "cannot be opened because the developer cannot be verified" when executing on macos, try this command bellow: